PelmeenidHapukoorega/Solutions-Architect/AZ-104/01-Prerequisites/Cloud Shell/Lab break fix.md

 Rules to follow:

+How did i ruin it and how did i fix it?

 The Mistake: What is the most common way to break this? (e.g., "Deleting the storage").
 Write the fix in one sentence.